poweroutlet2/openground/docs/docs/commands/add.md

 # add

-Extract documentation pages from a source and ingest them into the database in one step.
+Extract documentation pages from a source and embed them into the database in one step.

 ## Usage